rsp/kir/PITCHME.md

 "SQL deviates in several ways from its theoretical foundation, [...]
 Critics argue that SQL should be replaced [...] it's quite possible that SQL can be "fixed" [...]
 Debate on this remains open."
+(Wikipedia)

+(Od wczesnych lat '70 minęło pół wieku a debata nadal jest otwarta)

 ---